-The dilutive effect of stock-based compensation arrangements are accounted for using the treasury stock method.
+The dilutive effect of stock-based compensation arrangements is accounted for using the treasury stock method.
 This method assumes that the proceeds the Company receives from the exercise of stock options are used to repurchase common shares in the market.
 The Company includes as assumed proceeds the amount of compensation cost attributed to future services and not yet recognized, and the amount of tax benefits, if any, that would be credited to additional paid-in capital assuming exercise of outstanding options and vesting of nonvested restricted stock.
-For fiscal 2009, 2008 and 2007, respectively, there were 65,000, 95,000 and 61,000 options outstanding to purchase shares of common stock excluded from the calculation of diluted earnings per share because of antidilution.
-There were no shares of nonvested restricted stock included in the calculation of diluted earnings per share for fiscal 2009, 2008 and 2007, because of antidilution.
+For fiscal 2010, 2009, and 2008, respectively, there were 53,000, 65,000, and 95,000 options outstanding to purchase shares of common stock excluded from the calculation of diluted earnings per share because of antidilution.

+Shares of nonvested restricted stock included in the calculation of diluted earnings per share were 2,036 in 2010.
+No shares of nonvested restricted stock were included in the calculation of diluted earnings per share for fiscal 2009 and 2008 because of antidilution.

 On February 1, 2009, the Company changed its method of computing earnings per share as required by the newly issued Financial Accounting Standards Board ("FASB") Staff Position Emerging Issues Task Force ("EITF") 03-6-1, Determining Whether Instruments Granted in Share-Based Payment Transactions are Participating Securities ("FSP EITF 03-6-1").
 This EITF was subsequently codified under the FASB Accounting Standards Codification, as issued in June 2009, into FASB ASC Topic 260-10, Earnings Per Share.
 This pronouncement addresses determinations as to whether instruments granted in share-based payment transactions are participating securities prior to vesting and, therefore, need to be included in the earnings allocation in computing earnings per share under the required two-class method.
 Nonvested restricted stock awards granted to employees and non-employee directors contained nonforfeitable dividend rights prior to October 31, 2009, when amendments agreed to between the Company and its associates became effective.
 Such amendments resulted in the dividend rights being forfeitable in the event an associate leaves the employ of the Company prior to the vesting of the restricted stock awards.
 Accordingly, such awards were considered participating securities through the third quarter of fiscal 2009; however, they are not treated as participating securities after October 31, 2009.
-We have prepared our current and prior period earnings per share computations to exclude net income allocated to nonvested share awards containing nonforfeitable dividend rights through October 31, 2009.
-The effect of retrospectively adjusting net income per share for fiscal 2008 was to reduce previously reported basic net income per common share from \$1.23 to \$1.21 and to reduce diluted net income per common share from \$1.22 to \$1.20.
-There was no change in the previously reported net income per common share for fiscal 2007.

-(n) Advertising
+(m) Advertising

 The Company expenses advertising as incurred.
-Advertising expense for fiscal 2009, 2008 and 2007 was \$2.6 million, \$2.5 million and \$2.5 million, respectively.
+Advertising expense for fiscal 2010, 2009 and 2008 was \$2.7 million, \$2.6 million and \$2.5 million, respectively.

-(o) Operating Leases
+(n) Operating Leases